Conditional flatness, fiberwise localizations, and admissible reflections

+\begin{remark} {\rm In any homological category a property equivalent to properties $(1)$ and $(2)$ used in Proposition \ref{iff-c} consists in requiring that the monomorphism is normal.
+This latter was called condition $(N)$ in \cite{EveraertGran2}.
+The fact that $(N)$ is equivalent to condition $(1)$ easily follows from Proposition \ref{pullback-right}, by choosing the quotient $E/T(K)$ as $\overline{E}$ in diagram \eqref{pushout-mono}.
+We had used condition $(N)$ in a previous version of the article, and we thank the referee for suggesting to also consider condition $(2)$ in the above proposition.
+The equivalent property $(N)$ will now be useful in the following examples. } \end{remark}

-\begin{example} {\rm This proposition can be applied to any homological category, hence in particular to the category $\mathsf{Grp(Top)}$ of topological groups \cite{TopologicalSemiAb}, that has the property that any regular epimorphism is normal.
+\begin{example} {\rm Proposition \ref{iff-c} can be applied to any homological category, hence in particular to the category $\mathsf{Grp(Top)}$ of topological groups \cite{TopologicalSemiAb}, that has the property that any regular epimorphism is normal.
 Consider a localization functor $L \colon \mathsf{Grp(Top)} \rightarrow \mathsf{Grp(Top)}$ for which each coaugmentation morphism $\eta_X$ of the localization is a normal epimorphism (= open surjective group homomorphism).
 Given any short exact sequence

 in $\mathsf{Grp(Top)}$, by taking the kernel $t_K \colon T(K) \rightarrow K$ of the unit $\eta_K$ of any localization one obtains a \emph{characteristic} subgroup $T(K)$ of $K$ (see Example $2.2$ in \cite{EveraertGran2}, for instance).
-Accordingly, the subgroup $T(K)$ is also normal in $E$, hence the assumptions of Proposition~\ref{sufficient-c} are satisfied.
+Accordingly, the subgroup $T(K)$ is also normal in $E$, hence condition $(N)$ in Remark \ref{N} holds, as desired.
 The same observation also applies to the category $\mathsf{Grp(Haus)}$ of Hausdorff groups. } \end{example}